gh620/Data_Science_cw2/README.md

 - Exploratory Data Analysis of the dataset
 - Regression Modelling by different regressor methods
-- Model diagnostics and further discussions
+- Compare model performance and further discussions

 ## Software and packages Used